malzaid0/saudi-id-validator-npm/README.md

 <br/>

 # saudi-id-validator
-A tiny package that helps you validate Saudi national or iqama ids
+A tiny package that helps you validate Saudi national or iqama ids.
+Inspired by the original repo [Saudi-ID-Validator](https://github.com/alhazmy13/Saudi-ID-Validator) so special thanks to them!

 ## Features